itshabhab/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-This is a README file for 0x05-processes_and_signals
+this is a readme for Processes and signals